 This page collects important information to enable maximum performance for your jobs and the system.
 If you know how to improve job performance, please contribute to the list!

-Limit unnecessary spreading of parallel tasks
+Limit unnecessary spreading of parallel tasks in Puhti

 One of the limiting factors for strong scaling is the communication between tasks.
 Communication within a node is faster than between nodes.
 It is optimal to use as few nodes as possible.

 the queuing system may spread them on tens of nodes (just a few cores each).
 This will be very bad for the performance of the job, and will cause a lot of (unnecessary) communication in the system interconnect.
 If the performance of your parallel jobs has decreased, this could be the reason.
 Overall, this should be avoided.
 This also fragments the system increasing queuing times for large jobs.

 The best performance (fastest communication) can be achieved by requesting full nodes:

 Since Puhti is currently fragmented, requesting full nodes may mean longer queuing time, but it may be regained by faster execution.
 If queuing times this way seem unaccecptable, you can still limit the maximum number of nodes the job can spread on.
 For example, limiting the 200 task job (which optimally fits on 4 nodes) to a maximum of 10 nodes, you could use: